Cost of living in France

 What is the cost of living in France?

-The cost of living in France is on average about 5% higher than in the UK - but the true cost of living will depend on the kind of lifestyle you lead while living in France.
+The cost of living in France is on average around 0.5% lower than in United Kingdom - but the true cost of living will depend on the kind of lifestyle you lead while living in France.
 Costs tend to be highest in urban areas such as Paris and Marseille, decreasing further into the countryside.
 However, the high quality of living means that many people might be willing to overlook this.

 What is the cost of utilities in France?